ficusjs/ficusjs-router/site/src/features/guards.md

 ---
 # Guards

-You can guard navigations either by redirecting it or canceling it using the
+You can guard navigations either by redirecting it or cancelling it.

 ## Global guards